Simplified Graph Convolution with Heterophily: Motivating Example

-We seek to denoise the features by exploiting the graph, which should result in the features moving towards the means of $-1$ and $+1$ in the respective communities.
+We seek to denoise the feature by exploiting the graph, which should result in the feature values moving towards the means of the respective communities.
 We employ SGC and our ASGC, both with number of hops $K=2$.
-Figure~\ref{fig:new_synth_acc} shows the deviation from the feature means after denoising; it also shows the proportion of nodes whose filtered feature fails to match the expectation in sign, that is, the proportion of nodes that would be classified into the wrong `minus' or `plus' community.
+Figure~\ref{fig:motiv_results} (left) shows the deviation from the feature means after denoising.
+It also shows the proportion of nodes whose filtered feature differs from the community mean in sign, that is, the error when classifying nodes into $C_+$ and $C_-$.
 By both metrics, ASGC outperforms SGC on heterophilous graphs, while SGC outperforms ASGC on homophilous graphs.
-Both methods either lose or do not gain accuracy relative to just using the raw feature when the graph is neither homophilous nor heterophilous, that is, when the graph is not as informative about the communities.
-Further, the performance of ASGC increases similarly as the graph becomes more heterophilous or more homophilous (i.e., error is symmetric about the x-axis), whereas SGC's performance improves significantly less in the heterophilous direction.
+Both methods can lose accuracy relative to just using the raw feature when the graph is neither homophilous nor heterophilous, that is, when the graph is not informative about the communities.
+However, the performance of ASGC increases similarly as the graph becomes either more heterophilous or homophilous, whereas SGC's performance improves significantly less in the heterophilous direction.
 Finally, the performance gap between the two is smaller on homophilous graphs, particularly on sign accuracy, suggesting that ASGC can better adapt to varying degrees of homophily/heterophily.

-We examine the highly heterophilous case in more detail in Figure~\ref{fig:hetero_hist_compare}, which shows the distributions of the feature before and after filtering.
-The fixed propagation of SGC tends towards merging the two communities' feature distributions; by contrast, ASGC is able to keep them separated, preserves the feature means of $-1$ and $+1$, and pulls the feature distributions towards the respective community means.
+We examine the highly heterophilous case in more detail in Figure~\ref{fig:motiv_results} (right), which shows the distributions of the feature before and after filtering.
+The fixed propagation of SGC tends towards merging the two communities' feature distributions; by contrast, ASGC is able to keep them separated, preserves the feature means, and pulls the feature distributions towards the respective community means.